Modelling the Sgr A* Black Hole Immersed in a Dark Matter Spike: The dark matter spike profile

 \subsection{Case I: $\omega=0$}

-Using this equation of state and introducing $f(r)=e^{N(r)}$, we solve the TOV equation for the metric function by approximating the integral in leading order of $\rho_\text{sp}$ and fixing the constant of integration using the matching condition in Eq.~(\ref{bc}).
+Using this equation of state which is relevant for modelling cold DM spike and introducing $f(r)=e^{N(r)}$, we solve the TOV equation for the metric function by approximating the integral in leading order of $\rho_\text{sp}$ and fixing the constant of integration using the matching condition in Eq.~(\ref{bc}).
 We find

 which is valid for $r_{b}\leq r\leq R_{sp}$.
 It can be verified that at the inner boundary of the spike,

 We can also approximate Eq.~(\ref{eq:ffunc}) in leading order of $\rho_\text{sp}$ as follows

 It is interesting to see that there are two apparent singularities for $\gamma_\text{sp}=3$ and $\gamma_\text{sp}=2$.
 As an aside, it is relevant to consider the limit of metric function (\ref{eq:ffunc}) for large but finite values of $r\gg r_\text{b}$, i.e., an observer located at $r \sim R_\text{sp}$, and then approximating in leading order terms on $\rho_\text{sp}$, yielding